City to hire 12 unarmed, noncommissioned officers as Seattle police deal with staffing, public image

 By bringing back the department’s community service officer program, the city hopes to free up police officers to focus on criminal activity and increase community engagement.
 The program initially ran for 33 years before getting defunded in 2004.

-The Police Department is in the process of hiring 12 community service officers (CSOs), including two supervisors.
+The department’s 12 community service officers (CSOs) will include two supervisors.

 “I am pleased that this program is being restored and will once again support our police officers in their work to promote public safety in our neighborhoods,” said Police Chief Carmen Best in a statement.